ITIKI'S Revised Electrical set up

 We approached the set up with very little knowledge of marine electrical systems.
 We had not really defined our needs and even doing so would have been difficult to do without knowing what it would be like to be full time cruising.
 Although we had a Lipari in Sydney it was run as a commercial boat, kept in a marina connected to shore power every night and mainly motored around Sydney harbour.
 I could not even tell you how much battery amperage we had!

 We did get some advice of course from our dealer and Keith did alot of research.
-So here is the brief summary of our initial set up:
+So here is the brief summary of our initial set up as we left La Rochelle:

 Generate